gbif/ipt/README.md

 ### Latest Release: 2.3.3

-Version 2.3.3 is available for early download [here](http://repository.gbif.org/content/groups/gbif/org/gbif/ipt/2.3.3/ipt-2.3.3.war), while work updating the [[User Manual|IPT2ManualNotes.wiki]] and [IPT Website](http://www.gbif.org) are ongoing.
+Version 2.3.3 is available for early download [here](http://repository.gbif.org/content/groups/gbif/org/gbif/ipt/2.3.3/ipt-2.3.3.war), while work updating the [User Manual](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki) and [IPT Website](http://www.gbif.org) are ongoing.
 This version looks and feels the same as 2.3.2 but is much more robust and secure.
-Its user interface has also been translated into Russian, extending its global reach even further. _All users should plan to upgrade to this version as soon as possible following the instructions in the [[Release Notes|IPTReleaseNotes233.wiki]]._
+Its user interface has also been translated into Russian, extending its global reach even further. _All users should plan to upgrade to this version as soon as possible following the instructions in the [Release Notes](https://github.com/gbif/ipt/wiki/IPTReleaseNotes233.wiki)._

 ### @Users